Bawdsay History, Family Crest & Coats of Arms

 Bawdsay Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Bawdsay has undergone many spelling variations, including Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Bawdsay family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Bawdsay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bawdsay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bawdsay family to the New World and Oceana
+Migration of the Bawdsay family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Bawdsay were among those contributors: William Beardsley, who came to New England in 1635 with Mary his wife and three children; Alexander Beardsley, who arrived in Delaware Bay in 1683 with his wife and daughter.